kintrix007/blog/contributing-to-nixpkgs/index.md

 (`nativeBuildInputs`) from the ones that are also needed to run it (`buildInputs`).
 I just used my intuition about which one should go where.
 The packages listed as `buildInputs` are present **both** at build time, and they also get installed as dependencies of the package.
-When someone actually decides to install it.

-Technically, we could list all dependencies in `buildInputs` and it would be fine, but it makes sense to separate them.
-You would not want users to have to install `automake` just to be able to use a torrent plugin.

-*Note:* Technically, Nix does some pruning of runtime dependencies, so they would get treated like `nativeBuildInputs` either way, but that system is not perfect.
+It makes sense to separate the two.
+As the user, you wouldn't want to install `automake` and `libtool` just to get `vlc-bittorrent`.
+It does not need them to run, so it would be simply a waste of bandwidth to download those as well.

+We need to set `strictDeps` to `true` for Nix to actually consider compile time and runtime dependencies separately.
+Without it, `strictDeps` defaults to false, and then it just merges `nativeBuildInputs` into `buildInputs`, effectively nullifying our efforts.

+*Note:* Technically, even without `strictDeps = true` it would be fine.
+Nix looks at all dependencies listed in `buildInputs` and later tries to prune the ones that are not needed at runtime.
+Thus it automatically separates packages based on whether they are needed at runtime, and only installs those for the end user.
+But as you might expect, this is not infallible.
+It's better to specify ourselves both for human readability and for correctness.

 Okay, let's build it, hopefully that is enough.